 What Exactly is Medical Malpractice?

 Medical malpractice is a legal course of action that occurs when a doctor, medical care professional, or hospital causes an injury to a patient because of their negligent acts or omissions.
-This negligence is often the result of an error in the patient’s treatment, aftercare, diagnoses, and even their health management.
+This medical negligence is often the result of an error in the patient’s treatment, aftercare, diagnoses, and even health management.
 However, before a case can be considered medical malpractice, it needs to meet the following elements:

 Breach in the Standard of Care